-By 5:51, speaker #4 was still on paragraph 3, line 2 of slide 6 (!?!?!).
-Not looking good.
-The moderator seemed to be completely happy with the job she was doing and was content to allow all speakers to drone on and on.
+Eighty one (81) minutes in, speaker #4 was still on paragraph 3, line 2 of slide 6 (!?!?!).
+Not looking good for me.
+The puzzling part is that the moderator seemed completely happy with the job she was doing and was content to allow all speakers to drone on and on.
 I was growing impatient.

 I managed to load my presentation and get started at 5:59.
-All was going quite well.
+All was going well.
 In the interest of time, I skimmed over some of the literature and quickly moved through methodology to the analysis/results.
-In the middle of my brilliant oration on sensitivity analysis (this had to be about 6:05), a bell suddenly echoed across room.
-It was much like the ‘ding’ that precedes airport announcements.
+In the middle of my brilliant oration on sensitivity analysis (this had to be about 6:05), a bell suddenly echoed across room (it was much like the ‘ding’ that precedes airport announcements).
 With that, the massive screen in “Berg C” lifted and the lights promptly dimmed.

 I looked at the moderator quizzically.
-Her response was to lift a small, elegant shoulder and say: “I guess you are done.” in a syrupy South American accent.
+Her response was to lift a small, elegant shoulder and say: “I guess you are done” in a syrupy southern accent.

 Are you kidding me?

 So, yes, that sucked.
 But the rest of my time in Palo Alto was wonderful.
 My good friend and colleague Cooper was in attendance (this is his 7th TH Conference out of 9) and I had the privilege of meeting his new wife.
-My cousin Jill lives close (ish) to Palo Alto, so we spent some time eating, driving around and drinking beer and catching up.
-I also had the opportunity to hook up with friend Chris (whom I first met at Carnegie Mellon University in 2005).
-We seem to meet up at conferences or through travel every two or three years and it was really great to spend some time exchanging thoughts, theories and laughs over good ginger tea.
+My cousin Jill lives close (ish) to Palo Alto, so we spent some time eating, driving around, and drinking beer and catching up.
+I also had the opportunity to connect with my friend Chris (who I first met at Carnegie Mellon University in 2005).
+We seem to meet up at conferences or through travel every two or three years and it was really great to spend some time exchanging thoughts, theories, and laughs over good ginger tea.